top of page

 Performing a full McKenzie Mechanical Diagnostic Evaluation and Treatment (MDT) of spinal movement helps determine a person’s directional preference and can centralize pain back to the source.

-The treatment principles of the McKenzie Method promote the body’s potential to repair itself, helps restore motion and teach people specific activities to control their symptom.
+The treatment principles of the McKenzie Method promote the body’s potential to repair itself, help restore motion and teach people specific activities to control their symptom.
 MDT can get you back into life quickly and efficiently and promotes lifelong strategies to prevent your symptoms from returning.

 Schedule an evaluation today and find out if MDT is right for you.